mallikankati/machine_learning/README.md

 Any ML algorithm require a data preprocessing (DP).
 In this section we cover why do we need DP and for implementation details look under [Data Preprocessing](1_Data_Preprocessing)

+Why do we need Data Preprocessing

+  - data file may comes with missing data, in that case come up with uniform replacement (or dropping row ) for missing in given column.
+  - If the data contains `text` and `numbers`, need to convert `text` related columns to numbers before feed into ML
+  - If the data is not uniform on given column, need to scale that column by applying `Normalization` or `MinMax`

 **2. Regression**